 I have always been fascinated by the color, with which the Xhosas paint their houses.

-And it is that the circular design of these typical traditional houses continues to spread throughout sub-Saharan Africa, with small differences attached to the geographical and cultural possibilities typical of each ethnic group.
+On the other hand, the circular design of these typical traditional houses continues to spread throughout sub-Saharan Africa, with small differences attached to the geographical and cultural possibilities typical of each ethnic group.

 In the case of the houses in my photograph, belonging to people of the Xhosa ethnic group in South Africa, the painting, beyond being an aesthetic matter, fulfills the function of waterproofing the mud walls that are worn away by the rains.
 Reason why, depending on the direction of the wind, some walls tend to be more worn than others.